-It’s a popular niche in the world of digital nomads, freelancers, and wannabe writers.
-But can you actually make a living at it?
+It’s a popular niche in the world of digital nomads, freelancers, and wannabe writers. and is a popular question people ask when they’re trying to figure out how to become a freelance writer.
+But can you actually make money writing?

 Yes.
 I’ve been a travel writer for nearly two decades.
 I’ve written about traveling through southeast Asia on a budget, hiking the Pisco Trail in Peru, combing through the ruins of Antigua, Guatemala, and many other adventures in the form of blog posts, articles, books, and copywriting projects.